MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 2 AR Lab Customer collection management.md

 14. Close the **Picking list registration** page and you will be at the sales order you created.

 15. In the action pane, under the **Pick and pack** button, select **Post Packing slip** under the **Generate** section.

+If you get an error during posting, it may be because today's date is not an open date in the current period.

+- Open a new tab (we suggest duplicating the current one).
+- Navigate to General Ledger > Ledger setup > Fiscal calendars.
+- Change the Calendar to Fiscal and verify that this year is not listed.
+- Select +New year and Create.
+- You can then return to post your packing slip

 16. In the **Packing slip posting** dialog, select the **OK** button, and **OK** again.